 Paying your Housing Executive or housing association rent

-It is important to keep up to date with rent payments and seek help as soon as you have problems.
-The Northern Ireland Housing Executive (NIHE) or your housing association can give you advice on help that you may be entitled to with your rent payments if you have difficulties.
+It is important to keep up-to-date with rent payments and seek help as soon as you have problems.
+The Northern Ireland Housing Executive (NIHE) or your housing association can give you advice on help that you may be entitled to with your rent payments if you have problems.

 There are a number of ways to pay your rent,